invrs/dot-store/README.md

 ### Wildcard props

-Prop keys in curly braces act as a wildcard:
+Property keys in curly braces act as a wildcard:

 ```js
 store.on("users.{userId}", async ({ userId }) => {